 The epic, in its outer appearance naïve poem, in its basic tone (Grundton) the more pathetic, heroic, aorgic one; hence it strives in its art-character not for energy, movement and life, but for precision, calmness and pictorial quality.
 The opposition between its basic tone and its art-character, between its proper and its improper, metaphorical tone is resolved in the idealistic where it neither loses so much life as in its narrowly delimiting art-character nor as much moderation as in the immediate expression of its basic tone.
-(PW,83-84/ 1:890).
+(PW 83–84; 1:890).

 For Hölderlin, then, every poem progresses through a series of oppositions between tone and expression, by which it strives to define its “unity.”
 Again, the hyperbolic logic Hölderlin articulates in “Ground for Empedocles” is at work, except that it is not so clear that a “resolution” of that tension is possible, as it appears to be in the death of Empedocles.
 In fact, this striving after some kind of unity between tone and expression leads only to what Hölderlin calls a “real separation” (wiklichen Trennung): the poem’s turning away from any attempt to ultimately reconcile its internal oppositions.